University of Toronto, Anne Tanenbaum Centre for Jewish Studies: Job Posting – Teaching Assistant (CUPE Unit 1)

-Applicants should have at least an MA in History or Political Science or German or Slavic Studies or Comparative Literature, preferably with a concentration in Jewish Studies.
+Qualifications: Applicants should have at least an MA in History or German or English or Comparative Literature or History, preferably with a concentration in Jewish Studies.
 First consideration will be given to full-time graduate students at the University of Toronto.

-Meeting with instructor, responding to student inquiries and marking 3 papers.
+Duties: Meeting with instructor, responding to student inquiries and marking 1 paper and one final exam.
 The position also involves attending lectures.

 Salary: $42.05/ hour plus 4% vacation pay (SGSI, II, PDF)